Fred Warner (American football): 2018 season

 On June 13, 2018, the 49ers signed Warner to a four-year, US$3.97 million contract that includes a signing bonus of $1.01 million.
 Throughout training camp, Warner competed against Brock Coyle to be the starting middle linebacker.
 Head coach Kyle Shanahan named Warner the starting middle linebacker to begin the season.
 He started alongside outside linebackers Mark Nzeocha and Malcolm Smith.

 Warner made his NFL debut and first start in the season-opener against the Minnesota Vikings and recorded 12 combined tackles (11 solo tackles), one pass defended, and one forced fumble during a 24–16 road loss.
 In the regular-season finale, he collected a season-high 14 combined tackles (nine solo) in a 48–32 road loss to the Los Angeles Rams in Week 17.
 Warner started all 16 games during his rookie year and recorded 124 combined tackles (85 solo), six pass deflections, and one forced fumble.
-Warner’s 124 total tackles finished 12th among all players and third among all rookies in 2018.
+Warner's 124 total tackles finished 12th among all players and third among all rookies in 2018.

 2019 season

 Warner announced he would change his number from 48 to 54 for the 2019 season, after the departure of Cassius Marsh.
 In Week 10 against the Seattle Seahawks on Monday Night Football, Warner recorded a team high 10 tackles, sacked Russell Wilson twice, and forced a fumble on offensive tackle Germain Ifedi which was recovered by teammate DeForest Buckner for a 12 yard touchdown in a 27–24 overtime loss.
-Two weeks later, Warner recorded 11 tackles, a tackle for loss, and strip-sacked Aaron Rodgers in a 37–8 victory over the Green Bay Packers, earning NFC Defensive Player of the Week honors.
+Two weeks later, Warner recorded 11 tackles, a tackle for loss, and strip-sacked Aaron Rodgers in a 37–8 victory over the Green Bay Packers, earning National Football Conference (NFC) Defensive Player of the Week honors.
 Warner was named the NFC Defensive Player of the Month for his play in November.
-During Week 16 against the Los Angeles Rams, Warner recorded 11 tackles and an interception off a pass thrown by Jared Goff which he returned for a 46-yard touchdown in a narrow 34–31 victory.
+During Week 16 against the Rams, Warner recorded 11 tackles and an interception off a pass thrown by Jared Goff, which he returned 46 yards for his first NFL touchdown in a narrow 34–31 victory.
 During Super Bowl LIV against the Kansas City Chiefs, Warner recorded seven tackles and intercepted a pass thrown by Patrick Mahomes during the 31–20 loss.
-He was ranked as #70 by his peers on the NFL Top 100 Players of 2020.
+He was ranked 70th by his peers on the NFL Top 100 Players of 2020.